ibm-cloud-docs/power-iaas/getting-started-PER.md

 - Currently, you can only choose DAL10 as the datacenter to create a PER workspace.
 - You can establish a connection between colocated workspaces if one colo is PER enabled (DAL10) and second colo (DAL12 / DAL13) uses Direct Link.
 Both colocated workspace should be connected to the same Transit Gateway.
 - You can route traffic to another PER workspace from DAL 10 if the target workspace is also enabled with PER and attached to a global routing enabled Transit Gateway.
-- If the PER workspace is connected to a Transit Gateway, you can connect a Direct Link to the same Transit gateway to achieve end to end connectivity from your on-premise to the PER workspace.
+- If the PER workspace is connected to a Transit Gateway, you can connect a Direct Link to the same Transit gateway to achieve end to end connectivity from your on-premises to the PER workspace.
+- You can establish a connection between VPC and Classic infrastructure with PER after adding them to the Transit Gateway.
 - While creating a Transit Gateway, you can calculate your Transit Gateway charges from the cost estimator based on your egress data and number of connections.
 Find the cost estimator in IBM Cloud console.

 ## Creating a PER workspace